DomasB/notes/🤖 AI/Grossary/Encoding (for Features).md

 **What is feature encoding?**
 -----------------------------

-[Feature values](http://www.hopsworks.ai/dictionary/feature-value) can be encoded for (1) [data compatibility](http://www.hopsworks.ai/dictionary/data-compatibility) or (2) to improve [model performance](http://www.hopsworks.ai/dictionary/model-performance).
-For data compatibility, your modeling algorithm may need, for example, to convert non-numeric [features](https://www.hopsworks.ai/dictionary/feature) into numerical values or to resize inputs to a fixed size.
+[[Feature|Feature values](http://www.hopsworks.ai/dictionary/feature-value) can be encoded for (1) [data compatibility](http://www.hopsworks.ai/dictionary/data-compatibility) or (2) to improve [model performance](http://www.hopsworks.ai/dictionary/model-performance).
+For data compatibility, your modeling algorithm may need, for example, to convert non-numeric [features]] into numerical values or to resize inputs to a fixed size.
 Many deep-learning models have better performance when their numerical input features are standardized - that is, they have a mean of zero and a standard deviation of one.

 **Do I need feature encoding?**
 -------------------------------